maxadamo/galera_proxysql/README.md

 The status of the cluster is checked at run time through the fact `galera_status` and puppet will attempt to re-join the node in case of disconnection.

 If puppet fails to recover a node you can use the script `galera_wizard.py` provided with this module.

 ProxySQL will be set up on 2 nodes (no more, no less) with Keepalived and 1 floating IP.

 * if you want only the Galera cluster you need _at least_ 3 servers and 3 ipv4 (and optionally 3 ipv6)
 * if you want the full stack you need _at least_ 5 servers and 6 IPv4 (and optionally 6 IPv6)

-Initial State Snapshot Transfer is supported only through Percona XtraBackup (on average DBs I see no reason to use `mysqldump` and `rsync` since the donor would be unavailable during the transfer: see [Galera Documentation](http://galeracluster.com/documentation-webpages/sst.html)).
+Initial State Snapshot Transfer is supported only through Percona XtraBackup (on average DBs I see no reason to use `mysqldump` or `rsync` since the donor would be unavailable during the transfer: see [Galera Documentation](http://galeracluster.com/documentation-webpages/sst.html)).

-The backup provided with this modules is indeed poor, but it can be considered as an example if you want to start using Percona XtraBackup.
+The backup script provided by this module is indeed poor, but it can be considered as an example if you want to start using Percona XtraBackup.
+You could also check Xtrabackup from puppetlabs/mysql

 **When bootstrapping, avoid running puppet on all the nodes at same time.** You need to bootstrap one node first.

-**stay tuned:** since the module is at an early stage, for the time being it will receive frequent updates.

 Read at (actual) **limitations** in the paragraph below.